 Stein's Gate will especially appeal to anyone interested in science and physics.
 The game goes to great lengths to explain how its mechanics work, discussing many real-life theories of time travel.
 I felt like, in addition to experiencing a gripping tale, I walked away from the novel having learned quite a bit about physics, chemistry, and the possibility of time travel.

-Stein's Gate admittedly has a slow start, and it'll likely take some time before immature but well-meaning protagonist Rintaro Okabe grows on you, but by the end you'll be cheering for he and his friends to surmount their obstacles.
-Like 999, you might have to google the exact actions needed to unlock the true ending, but Stein's Gate is an exemplary and surprisingly heart-wrenching tale that visual novel fans (and just about everyone else) should not miss out on.
+Stein's Gate admittedly has a slow start, and it'll likely take some time before immature but well-meaning protagonist Rintaro Okabe grows on you, but by the end you'll be cheering for him and his friends to surmount their obstacles.
+Like 999, you might have to Google the exact actions needed to unlock the true ending, but Stein's Gate is an exemplary and surprisingly heart-wrenching tale that visual novel fans (and just about everyone else) should not miss out on.

-Which is your favorite Visual Novel?
+Which Is Your favorite Visual Novel?

 More of the Best Visual Novels